mozilla/autophone/USAGE.md

                                 The build types to test.
 One of opt or debug.
 To specify multiple build types, specify them with additional --buildtype options.
 Defaults to opt.
           --lifo                Process jobs in LIFO order.
 Default of False implies FIFO order.
           --build-cache-port=BUILD_CACHE_PORT
                                 Port for build-cache server.
 If you are running multiple instances of autophone, this will have to be different in each.
 Defaults to 28008.
           --devices=DEVICESCFG  Devices configuration ini file.
 Each device is listed by name in the sections of the ini file.
           --config=AUTOPHONECFG
                                 Optional autophone.py configuration ini file.
+The
-                                The values of the settings in the ini file override any settings set on the command line. autophone.ini.example contains all of the currently
+                                values of the settings in the ini file override any settings set on the command line.
+                                autophone.ini.example contains all of the currently
                                 available settings.
           --credentials-file=CREDENTIALS_FILE
-                                Optional autophone.py configuration ini file
-                                which is to be loaded in addition to that specified by the --config option.
+                                Optional autophone.py configuration ini file which is to be loaded in addition to that specified by the --config option.
 It is intended to contain sensitive options such as credentials which should not be checked into the source repository.
-                                The values of the settings in the ini file override any settings set on the command line. autophone.ini.example contains all of the currently
+The values of the settings in the ini file override any settings set on the command line. autophone.ini.example contains all
-                                available settings.
+                                of the currently available settings.
           --verbose             Include output from ADBDevice command_output and shell_output commands when loglevel is DEBUG.
 Defaults to False.
           --treeherder-url=TREEHERDER_URL
                                 Url of the treeherder server where test results are reported.
+If specified, --treeherder-client-id and
+                                --treeherder-secret must also be specified.
+Defaults
+                                to None.
+          --treeherder-client-id=TREEHERDER_CLIENT_ID
+                                Treeherder client id.
+If specified, --treeherder-url
+                                and --treeherder-secret must also be specified.
                                 Defaults to None.
-          --treeherder-credentials-path=TREEHERDER_CREDENTIALS_PATH
-                                Path to credentials.json file containing OAuth
-                                credentials for contacting the Treeherder server.
+          --treeherder-secret=TREEHERDER_SECRET
+                                Treeherder secret.
+If specified, --treeherder-url and
+                                --treeherder-client-id must also be specified.
                                 Defaults to None.
-If specified, --treeherder-url
-                                must also be specified.
           --treeherder-tier=TREEHERDER_TIER
                                 Integer specifying Treeherder Job Tier.
 Defaults to 3.
           --treeherder-retries=TREEHERDER_RETRIES
                                 Number of attempts for sending data to Treeherder.
                                 Defaults to 3.
           --treeherder-retry-wait=TREEHERDER_RETRY_WAIT
                                 Number of seconds to wait between attempts to send data to Treeherder.
 Defaults to 300.
           --s3-upload-bucket=S3_UPLOAD_BUCKET
                                 AWS S3 bucket name used to store logs.
 Defaults to None.
-If specified, --aws-access-key-id
+If specified, --aws-access-key-id and --aws-
-                                and --aws-secret-access-key must also be specified.
+                                secret-access-key must also be specified.
           --aws-access-key-id=AWS_ACCESS_KEY_ID
                                 AWS Access Key ID used to access AWS S3.
 Defaults to None.
-If specified, --s3-upload-bucket
+If specified, --s3-upload-bucket and --aws-
-                                and --aws-secret-access-key must also be specified.
+                                secret-access-key must also be specified.
           --aws-access-key=AWS_ACCESS_KEY
                                 AWS Access Key used to access AWS S3.
 Defaults to None.
-If specified, --s3-upload-bucket
+If specified, --s3-upload-bucket and --aws-
-                                and --aws-secret-access-key-id must also be specified.
+                                secret-access-key-id must also be specified.
           --reboot-on-error     Reboot host in the event of an unrecoverable error.Defaults to False.
           --maximum-heartbeat=MAXIMUM_HEARTBEAT